hardtware/DC2/README.md

 1.6 Reconnect ethernet and power and enjoy your DC2

+OLED installation

+Screw an OLED screw all the way to the bottom of each mount point in the faceplate.
+There will be extra material in the hole from the 3D printing.
+This clears out the hole, and is much easier to do when the OLED is not mounted.

 ## 2. Find the DC2 on your network

 2.1.
 Make sure you have Bonjour / mDNS